renatoaguimaraes/poc-logs-and-traces/README.md

 ## Architecture

-The proposal architecture enable the log centralization and correlation of service calls and application tracing, the solution is very simple, scalable and flexible.
+The proposal architecture enables the log centralization and correlation of service calls and tracing, the solution is very powerful, scalable and flexible.

 ### Components

+The component diagram shows the structural relationships between the main components of the architecture.

 ![Component Diagram](img/component.png)

 ### Log and Trace

+The diagram below shows the interactions between components in the sequential order of user request life cycle.

 ![Log and Trace](img/log-and-trace-seq.png)

 ### Storage, Index and Search

+The diagram below shows the interactions between components in the sequential order of log, storage, index and search event records.

 ![Storage, Index and Search](img/store-index-search-seq.png)